jackjansen/openocd-playground/nrf51822/readme.md

 Downloaded nRF connect (on Windows), which also installed the Segger J-Link software.
 Neither of the devices are apparently J-link compatible, so this was a dead end.

-## Try Particle Debugger with openocd
+## Failed attempt with Particle Debugger with openocd

-Read the documentation on theParticle Debugger at <https://support.particle.io/hc/en-us/articles/360039251414-JTAG-and-SWD-Guide>.
+Read the documentation on the Particle Debugger at <https://support.particle.io/hc/en-us/articles/360039251414-JTAG-and-SWD-Guide>.
 Install openocd (through brew on a mac).
+Install `particle-ftdi.cfg`.
+Does not recognize the Particle Debugger.

+Turns out I had not read things carefully and combined two sets of instructions.
+The Particle Debugger is a CMSIS-DAP device.
+Wonderful piece of hardware, see <https://www.keil.com/support/man/docs/dapdebug/>.

+But the bottom line is it can only be used to debug ARM devices.
+So another dead end.

+## Try with MiniModule and openocd